 Sodium Saccharin – artificial sweetener generally considered safe; does not cause cavities.

 Sodium Hydroxide – neutralizes the PH of certain ingredients (also known as lye or caustic soda).
 It is considered safe in low concentrations.

 Menthol – obtained from the oils of mints but can also be made synthetically.
 It has a cooling effect, a minty flavour and leaves the mouth feeling fresh and clean.

 CI 14720 – synthetic red dye with some safety concerns.

 Euthymol toothpaste contains several natural ingredients such as glycerin, wintergreen oil, carrageenan, cellulose gum, thymol, and menthol.
 It is not an all-natural product though as it also contains several synthetic ingredients.

 The flavour of Euthymol toothpaste is quite unusual, it’s very medicinal and herbal.
 It takes a bit of time to get used to it.
 I am not the biggest fan of the flavour but I can cope with it; it’s not amazing but it’s bearable and you can definitely get used to it.
 Some people may not like it though as it’s pretty strong.

-This is the only toothpaste that I’ve tried which is actually pink, yes pink!
+This is the only toothpaste that I’ve tried that is actually pink, yes pink!
 It’s very unusual and I don’t know why they had to put this artificial colourant in (CI 14720) to make it pink.
-There is no benefit of having it pink, so why?
+There is no benefit to having it pink, so why?
 Who knows?

-My teeth feel perfectly clean after using this toothpaste and my mouth is really fresh afterwards.
+My teeth feel perfectly clean after using this toothpaste and my mouth is really fresh afterward.
 I can definitely tell the difference in my breath.
-The freshness lasts longer than when using other toothpastes.
+The freshness lasts longer than when using other kinds of toothpaste.
 I must say it does a great job.